Alexandre Guimarães

-Alexandre Henrique Borges Guimarães (born 7 November 1959) is a Costa Rican football manager and former player who played as a midfielder.
-He is the currently a free agent.
+Alexandre Henrique Borges Guimarães (born 7 November 1959) is a football manager and former player who played as a midfielder.
+Born in Brazil, he played for the Costa Rica national team.

+He is currently a free agent.

 Club career

 Early career

-Guimarães was born on 7 November 1959 in the city of Maceió, Alagoas, northeast of Brazil, considering football as an essential part of a brazilian child.
+Guimarães was born on 7 November 1959 in the city of Maceió, Alagoas, in the northeast of Brazil.
 He is widely influenced by footballers like Pelé, Garrincha, and Zagallo, and started practicing the sport in youth system of club Fluminense.
-At age of 13, his parents Luis de Souza Borges and María Alice Guimarães were forced to leave Brazil and go to Costa Rica due to they were working with World Health Organization.
+At age of 13, he and his parents Luis de Souza Borges and Maria Alice Guimarães moved to Costa Rica, as part of their jobs at the World Health Organization.
 Alexandre is the youngest son of that relationship, having four siblings: Carlos, Guillermo, and Ana.

 When Alexandre arrived in Costa Rica, he had many problems to communicate with people because of the language difference.
 However, he started to learn Spanish and was making new friends so new opportunities were given him in activities.
 A young Guimarães began studying in Saint Francis College located in Moravia city.
 He represented his school team in disciplines of football and basketball, and also for two to three years he was part of local club in Barrio Escalante, playing many matches.
 In 1977, Alexandre traveled to México where he studied Physical Education, career that he continued at University of Costa Rica.
 Upon his return, friends told him to join a soccer team where he can show his skills.
 During an internal championship played at the university, by influence of Walter Taylor, Alexandre was signed by Durpanel San Blas that was about to compete in the second division of Costa Rica.
 He made his debut on 25 March 1979 in an away 5–1 defeat against Pérez Zeledón.
 On 22 April he scored his first two goals in the league over Puriscal (5–4).
 He ended the season as the top scorer with 16 goals.
 Despite the good numbers reached in the season, Durpanel was relegated after ending in last place.
 Alexandre combined football with basketball and played for Asturias de Puntarenas.